Frequently Asked Questions

 Email messages sent from RazALERT will be sent from the email address email@example.com.
 After you configure your alerts the first time, check your email software and make sure this email address is an approved email you wish to receive.

 How do I sign up for emergency alerts?

-If you are a student or member of the faculty and staff of the University of Arkansas, you are automatically enrolled in our emergency notification system to recieve emails.
+If you are a student or member of the faculty and staff of the U of A, you are automatically enrolled in our emergency notification system.
 Faculty and staff will also have their office phones subscribed.
 You can manage your preferred methods of receiving these notifications by logging into your UAConnect (for students) or Workday (for faculty or staff) account.
 You can find detailed instructions for updating your contact info at safety.uark.edu/emergency-preparedness/emergency-notification-system/razalert-sign-up.php

-The University of Arkansas will contact you in cases of an emergency, inclement weather, or other situations where the campus will be closed.
-On occasion you will receive an email only notification for outreach purposes.
+The U of A will contact you in cases of an emergency, inclement weather, or other situations where the campus will be closed.
+On occasion, you will receive an email-only notification for outreach purposes.

 From what number will these text messages display?

 You will see 67283 or 226787 as the text messaging number sending you the confirmation message and all subsequent messages.
-Please save this number and program it as RazALERT or the University of Arkansas so that you can quickly recognize this number as the official source of the University's messages.
-Phone Caller-ID will read 479-587-8820.
+Please save this number and program it as RazALERT or the University of Arkansas so that you can quickly recognize this number as the official source of the university's messages.
+Your phone’s caller ID will read 479-587-8820.

 My parents or spouse or other family would like to receive emergency alerts as well.
 Can they opt-in as well?

 We’re sorry, but our emergency messaging system only supports one personal cell number per campus community member.

 Will I be charged for the text messages I receive or send to the emergency notification system?